umbauschool/umbauschool.github.io/index.md

 <div class="studio" data-studio="staunton" markdown="1">

 ## Studio Shenandoah
-Staunton, Virginia, USA

-Studio Shenandoah is a permanent studio and open design education program that will take place in fall and spring and will include a series of public workshops, lectures and discussions and a long-term studio design project, _Staunton Werkbund._
+**Staunton, Virginia, USA** / Studio Shenandoah is a permanent studio and open design education program that will take place in fall and spring and will include a series of public workshops, lectures and discussions and a long-term studio design project, _Staunton Werkbund._

 _2019 fall session full_
 **2020 winter session open**